STFleming/EmSys_Hardware_Description_Languages/README.md

 <p align="center">
   <img src="imgs/Intel_C4004.jpeg" width="300" />
 </p>
 In 1971, the first commercial microprocessor, the Intel 4004, was developed.
 It was a revolutionary technology that placed a full 4-bit general-purpose CPU into a small silicon chip, consisting of around 2300 transistors.
-Before the 4004 CPUs would have consisted of many chips, would have been much slower, and much more power-hungry.
+Before the 4004, such systems would have consisted of many chips, would have been much slower, and much more power-hungry.

 <p align="center">
   <img src="imgs/4004-lajos-schematics.gif" width="600" />